 3. Use the Curtains

 Curtains are not just for decoration or maintaining privacy.
 They can also help you keep the heat in.
-Windows are often a major source of heat loss, and the extra layer that a curtain provides can make a surprisingly large difference.
+Windows are often a major source of heat loss, and the extra layer that a curtain provides can make a surprisingly large difference in lowering your winter heating bill.

 You may want to open your curtains during the day to let sunlight and heat in, especially on south-facing windows.
 At night, closing the curtain will help you keep some of your precious heat from escaping.